 I’m going to leave you with two more titles to consider.
 The first one is not an accounting book per se, but every financial leader should read it.

 Earlier, I mentioned Jean Cunningham’s book, Real Numbers.
-Art Byrne’s book, The Lean Turnaround is phenomenal and congruent with the message found in Jean’s book.
+Art Byrne’s book, The Lean Turnaround, is phenomenal and congruent with the message found in Jean’s book.
 Chapter 8 is a breath of fresh air.

 The next title is not an accounting book, but it’s one of the few titles I recommend to CEOs who want to increase their financial statement acumen – Warren Buffett and the Interpretation of Financial Statements by Mary Buffett.